-- conformity with requirements.

-- that the tests and inspections have been carried out on samples from the current production.

-3.1.5 The documents above are used for product documentation as well as for documentation of single inspections such as crack detection, dimensional check, etc. If agreed to by IRS, the documentation of single tests and inspections may also be arranged by filling in results on a control sheet following the component through the production.

-3.1.6 The Surveyor is to review the TR and W for compliance with the agreed or approved specifications.
-SC means that the Surveyor also witnesses the testing, batch or individual, unless an ACS provides other arrangements.

-3.1.7 The manufacturer is not exempted from responsibility for any relevant tests and inspections of those parts for which documentation is not explicitly requested by IRS.
-Manufacturing works is to be equipped in such a way that all materials and components can be consistently produced to the required standard.
+- conformity with requirements. - that the tests and inspections have been carried out on samples from the current production batch. - 3.1.5 The documents above are used for product documentation as well as for documentation of single inspections such as crack detection, dimensional check, etc. If agreed to by IRS, the documentation of single tests and inspections may also be arranged by filling in results on a control sheet following the component through the production. - 3.1.6 The Surveyor is to review the TR and W for compliance with the agreed or approved specifications.
+SC means that the Surveyor also witnesses the testing, batch or individual, unless an ACS provides other arrangements. - 3.1.7 The manufacturer is not exempted from responsibility for any relevant tests and inspections of those parts for which documentation is not explicitly requested by IRS.
+The manufacturing process and equipment is to be set up and maintained in such a way that all materials and components can be consistently produced to the required standard.
 This includes production and assembly lines, machining units, special tools and devices, assembly and testing rigs as well as all lifting and transportation devices.